mattermost/docs/source/channels/keyboard-shortcuts-for-channels.rst

 .. include:: ../_static/badges/allplans-cloud-selfhosted.rst
   :start-after: :nosearch:

-Keyboard shortcuts for Mattermost Channels help you make a more efficient use of your keyboard.
+Keyboard shortcuts for Mattermost Channels help you make more efficient use of your keyboard in a web browser or the desktop app.

 .. tip::